Biblical Theology

 Application:

-Remember to read and study the Bible in its entirety, considering the historical context, other related passages, and seeking further insights from reliable biblical resources to gain a comprehensive understanding of God’s message.
+Remember to read and study the Bible in its entirety, considering historical context, related passages, and reliable biblical resources to gain a comprehensive understanding of God’s message.

 Share this: